-Refer to your chassis manual for information and precautions on filling, servicing and checking the fluid level.
+Refer to the chassis manual in your InfoCase for information and precautions on filling, servicing, and checking the fluid level.

 LIGHTS

 All exterior lights should be checked for proper operation each time the vehicle is prepared for a trip.
 Any bulbs which fail to light should be checked and replaced, when necessary, with a new bulb of the same size.
 A failure of more than one light, such as both taillights not operating, may indicate a burned out fuse.
 Check fuse and replace with one of the same rating when necessary.
 If a fuse is not the cause of the problem, the wiring system should be checked immediately by an authorized service center.